rabbitmq/rabbitmq-website/site/networking.md

 ### <a id="tuning-for-large-number-of-connections-tcp-buffer-size" class="anchor" href="#tuning-for-large-number-of-connections-tcp-buffer-size">Per Connection Memory Consumption: TCP Buffer Size</a>

 See the section above for an overview.

-It is possible to decrease buffer size using the `rabbit.tcp_listen_options`, `rabbitmq_mqtt.tcp_listen_options`, `rabbitmq_amqp1_0.tcp_listen_options`, and related config keys to reduce the amount of RAM by the server used per connection.
+For maximum number of concurrent client connections, it is possible to decrease TCP buffer size using a group of config options:

+ * `tcp_listen_options` for AMQP 0-9-1 and AMQP 1.0
+ * `mqtt.tcp_listen_options` for MQTT
+ * `stomp.tcp_listen_options` for STOMP

+Decreasing TCP buffer size will decrease how much [RAM the node uses](/memory-use.html) for every client connection.

 This is often necessary in environments where the number of concurrent connections sustained per node is more important than throughput.

 The following example sets TCP buffers for AMQP 0-9-1 connections to 32 KiB: